Optimal Rates in Continual Linear Regression via Increasing Regularization: Discussion

 Under \emph{cyclic} orderings over linear regression tasks, solved with explicit regularization (\cref{schm:regularized}), the analysis of \citet{cai2025lastIterate} dictates a \emph{fixed} coefficient $\lambda = 2MR^2\sqrt{\ln(\hfrac{k}{M})}$.
 In contrast, under \emph{random} orderings, our \emph{fixed} variant in \cref{sec:fixed} sets $\lambda = R^2(\ln k - 1)$.
 While both choices grow at most logarithmically with $k$, theirs grows with the number of tasks $M$, making it less suitable for ``single-epoch'' settings---though effective in the multi-epoch regime that they studied.

+To complement our analysis, \cref{app:emperical_results} empirically examines a simple two-task setup trained under the explicit-regularization scheme with random task ordering.
+Interestingly, in this non-worst-case setting, the optimal fixed regularization, obtained by minimizing the expected loss after $k$ steps, exhibits an approximately \emph{linear} dependence on~$k$, in contrast to the \emph{logarithmic} scaling we predicted for the \emph{worst case}.

 \paragraph{Non-isotropic explicit regularization.} Throughout the paper, we assumed \cref{schm:regularized} uses isotropic $\ell_2$ regularization.
 Such regularization often performs competitively with weighted schemes in practice \citep{lubana2021regularization,smith2022closer}.
 The latter, widely used in the literature, typically rely on weight matrices derived from Fisher information, often approximated by their diagonal \citep{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory,benzing2021unifying_regularization}.
 Theoretically, using the full Fisher matrix from previous tasks requires $\bigO(d^2)$ memory in the worst case, but guarantees \emph{zero} seen-task loss (\cref{def:seen_loss})---that is, complete retention of \emph{past} expertise (see Proposition~5.5 of \citet{evron23continualClassification} and Proposition~5 of \citet{peng2023ideal}).
+Closed-form alternatives include Recursive Least Squares (\citealp[Chapter~12.2 in][]{chong2004introduction}) and its block variant BRMP \citep{zhuang2021blockwise}, which likewise maintain an explicit second-order memory to prevent forgetting.
+More generally, the rank of the regularization weight matrix can offer a trade-off between memory and forgetting \citep{li2025memory}.

 \paragraph{Last-iterate convergence of SGD in the realizable smooth setting.} Our \cref{thm:relaxed_sgd}, originally proved to leverage the reductions from continual learning to the incremental gradient descent method, also establishes a last-iterate convergence guarantee for a variant of SGD that may be of independent interest.
 By setting the surrogate functions equal to the original functions, this result yields an $\bigO(1/k)$ convergence guarantee for convex smooth optimization in the realizable regime, using a linear decay schedule \citep{defazio2024optimallineardecaylearning}.
 To our knowledge, this is the first fast-rate guarantee for the last-iterate convergence of SGD in the realizable setting.
 It not only generalizes prior results specific to least-squares problems \citep{varre2021last}, but also improves the convergence rate from $O(\log T / T)$ to the optimal $O(1/T)$.